 Barichara is best explained by its ecosystem – a tropical dry forest.
 At 1340 m, the weather is relatively consistent, as explained by the locals.
 The range of temperatures is 17°C-27°C all year long.
 The days are hot, the afternoons are windy, and the evenings cool down.
 That is exactly what happened every day we were there.

 The wet season is March-November, with October as the wettest month.
 The hottest month is January.
 Typically, Jan 1-20th is the busiest time for Colombian travelers.
 So, make sure you book ahead.
-Surprisingly, after Jan 15th, some businesses close their doors for vacation.
-Although this time is very busy for foreign travelers, it is a slow season for Colombian tourism so we found a number of restaurants closed for the rest of rest of January.
+Surprisingly, after Jan 15th some businesses close their doors for vacation.
+Although this time is very busy for foreign travelers, it is a slow season for Colombian tourism.
+We discovered that many restaurants are often closed for the rest of January.

 Colombia, in general, is not a credit card country.
 You will find that most places in Colombia only accept cash.
 There are three bank machines in town and we’ve had no problems with any of them.
 But it never hurts to bring cash from San Gil or Bucaramanga before you arrive.

 Our Favorite Guesthouse in Colombia so far is Artepolis

 The breakfast is excellent and hearty with an excellent cup of coffee.
 Maria and her staff are incredibly welcoming and attentive.
 We love staying with people that clearly love what they are doing.
 Artepolis also runs creative painting workshops.